Two women in a podcast studio, speaking into microphones. One wears a purple shirt, the other a plaid shirt.

-The mindful mic is a podcast from the Children's Home that explores the many factors that shape our mental health and connects listeners to the community resources working to make a difference.
+Hosted by Grace Shimatsu (Development and Programs Director) and Colbi Twiss (Marketing and Communications Director), The Mindful Mic is a podcast from the Children's Home that explores the many factors that shape our mental health and connects listeners to the community resources working to make a difference.

-Each month, The Mindful Mic dives into real conversations about mental health — in our homes, schools, workplaces, and communities.
-Because mental health touches every part of life, and every one of us is connected through our shared experiences of struggle, growth, and healing.
+The Mindful Mic dives into real conversations about mental health — in our homes, schools, workplaces, and communities.
+Because mental health touches every part of life, and every one of us is connected through our shared experiences of struggle, growth, and healing

 Our goal is to spark understanding, reduce stigma, and remind our community that none of us are alone.
 Whether we’re talking about resilience, relationships, loss, creativity, or hope, every conversation helps build a stronger, more compassionate community.

-Make sure to subscribe on Spotify, Apple Podcasts, or YouTube so you never miss an episode.
+Make sure to subscribe on Spotify, Apple Podcasts, or your favorite podcast platform so you never miss an episode.
 We’ll be diving into compelling topics, insightful conversations, and interviews you won’t want to miss.

 Keep an eye out—we’ll be updating with episode topics and guest lineups soon!